zaptst/zap/README.md

 { ... "timestamp": "2018-07-25T23:47:57.425Z" }
 ```

-Timestamps are used to calculate durations of suites, tests, or assertions.
+Timestamps are used to calculate durations of groups, items, or checks.
 For
-example, if you have a test's `"started"` event and its `"passed"` event, you
+example, if you have a items's `"started"` event and its `"passed"` event, you
-can compare their timestamps in order to tell how long the test took.
+can compare their timestamps in order to tell how long the item took.

 ### `content`